macmichael01/django-base/README.md

 **ABOUT**

 Django Base is an automated way to create a Django project directory structure.
-Once installed, creating a new django project is as easy as running the following command from a terminal: mkdjango project_name.
+Once installed, creating a new Django project is as easy as running the following command from a terminal: mkdjango project_name.

 Directory structure is as follows: